the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 // output: false
 ~~~~~~~~

 In React, you can make use of that behavior.
 If the condition is true, the expression after the logical `&&` operator will be the output.
 If the condition is false, React ignores the expression.
-It is applicable in the table's conditional rendering case, because it should either return a table or nothing.
+It is applicable in the Table component's conditional rendering case, because it should either return a table or nothing.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~